NotAIonSol/NotAIonSol/README.md

 ### Community & contact

 - [GitHub Issues](https://github.com/ai16z/eliza/issues).
-Best for: bugs you encounter using Eliza, and feature proposals.
+Best for: bugs you encounter using NotAIonSol, and feature proposals.
 - [Discord](https://discord.gg/ai16z).
 Best for: sharing your applications and hanging out with the community.

 ## Contributors